Talking To Children About Peer Pressure 101: A Teacher's Tips

 If you set your standards too high and constantly pressure your children, you are likely to raise children who aren’t confident.
 Insecurity and an inferiority complex might set in, and this makes them more susceptible to giving in to peer pressure.

-In addition, if you portray yourself as the unreasonable parent who expects the impossible out of your child, they are never going to turn to you when they have problems with their friends.
+In addition, if you portray yourself as an unreasonable parent who expects the impossible out of your child, they are never going to turn to you when they have problems with their friends.

 3. Know what’s going on